grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 ```
 which launches a new terminal window running a shell not only
 in the __same directory__, but with __the same environment__
-as the shell fron which I launched it.
+as the shell from which I launched it.

 My shell script, [pathtrim](bin/pathtrim) trims out non-existent
 and duplicate paths from my my $PATH.
 Why would I put non-existent
 and duplicate paths in my $PATH?
-* Systems admins put "helpful" additions into Bash system configuration files.
+* Systems admins put "helpful" additions into Bash system configuration files
+  which I cannot change.
-* I can use exactly the same `~/.bash*` files on different computers.
+* I can use exactly the same `~/.bash*` files on different computers,
+  even different OS's.
 * After installing the missing directories, I can source `.bash_profile`
   to pick them up.

 I wish my command line and desktop environments to complement and
 interact with each other.
 I use shell environments to help
-manage programming environments.
+manage my programming environments.